 Designed to offer students the chance to learn about the art of architectural design in society and its effect on our sense of culture.
 Particularly interesting for students who plan to major in architecture and/or design of any kind, the class will provide field trips, involvement with our rich cultural environment, and an introduction to “hands-on” skills involving design and composition.
 Coursework will include short papers, a non-written final project, and opportunity for original creative expression.
 Students do not need to have experience in drawing in order to take this course.

-Dance 1A is a survey course that will introduce movers of all experience levels to a wide range of dance genres.
-The course will include physical practice in the techniques of ballet, jazz dance, and social dance.
+DANCE 1A is a special section of the introductory survey course designed for dancers with at least one year of prior dance training in any style.
+DANCE 1A(P) will include physical practice in the techniques of ballet, jazz dance, and social dance, with a greater focus on technical proficiency and performance skills.
 Students will study dance history, dance composition, and improvisational techniques.
-Through written work and class discussions, students will learn to analyze dance performance as an art form, through a critical, informed, and appreciative lens.
-Students will work collaborative to explore dance elements and perform choreographed dances in a supportive community environment.
+Through written work and class discussions, students will learn to analyze dance performance as an art form through a critical, informed, and appreciative lens.
+Students will work collaboratively to explore dance elements and perform choreography both in class and in public performance.
+To be approved for the special section of DANCE 1A(P), students must audition in person, by video or get approval from the Dance Director.

 In Drama 1A, we will explore various approaches to acting.
 We will begin by playing a series of theatre games, move to improvisations, then perform professionally scripted and student-written monologues.
 Students will develop an approach to enact short monologues from professional play scripts for final presentation.
 Students will receive an overview of the major historical periods of theatre history throughout the world from Ancient Greece to the 19th Century using student projects and teacher presentations.
 By the end of the course, students will have developed an appreciation for the art of the theatre, a respect for working within an ensemble of artists, and an appreciation for the variety of approaches to actor training.